 Hello: Sawbona (sou-bo-na)

 How to Say Hello and Thank You in North America

 Everything is all good: N’ap boule (nap-bule)

 The literal translation is we’re burning.

 How to Say Hello and Thank you in Australia

 I got a good laugh when I had more than one person ask if they could provide a translation for Australia.
 Yes, they do speak English, but Australian’s have so much slang that even native English speakers sometimes can’t figure out what they’re saying.

 Thank you – Thanks, cheers, Ta (Tar)

-Hopfully you found this useful for next upcoming trip!
+Hopefully, you found this useful for next upcoming trip!
+Knowing how to say hello in other languages will only be beneficial to you.
 If you know a language that wasn’t included and would like to contribute please send me an email at [email protected]

 Say thank you in other languages at home to practice before you go and you’ll be golden by the time you step off the plane.
 You’ll feel like a real world traveler when you can say hello in many languages.